Daniel-Peretz/LuxuryCouponsBackend/README.md

 ## Remarks 📝
 I've build this project with 2 programmers as part of the final project in our course - Java Full Stack.

+Hope you will enjoyed and liked the project like i did 😄